 § 2.
-Resolved (if the Assembly concur), That the foregoing amendment be referred to the first regular legislative session convening after the next succeeding general election of members of the assembly, and, in conformity with section one of article nineteen of the constitution, be published for three months previous to the time of such election.
+Resolved (if the Assembly concur), That the foregoing amendment be referred to the first regular legislative session convening after the next succeeding general election of members of the assembly and in conformity with section bly, and in conformity with section one of article nineteen of the con-stitution, be published for three months previous to the time of such election.

+PROPOSED AMENDMENT

-PROPOSED AMENDMENT NUMBER FIVE
+NUMBER FIVE

-CONCURRENT RESOLUTION OF THE SENATE AND ASSEMBLY Proposing a new article nineteen of the constitution, in relation to amendments to the constitution
+CONCURRENT RESOLUTION OF

+THE SENATE AND ASSEMBLY Proposing a new article nineteen of the constitution, in relation to amendments to the constitution